Killing Two Birds with One Stone: Malicious Package Detection in NPM and PyPI using a Single Model of Malicious Behavior Sequence: Related Work

+Enck and Williams \cite{enck2022top} summarized five challenges in OSS supply chain security, with the~top one being updating vulnerable dependencies.
+Specifically, the vulnerability impact analysis along the supply chain has been widely explored in various ecosystems, e.g., NPM~\cite{zerouali2022impact, zimmermann2019small, liu2022demystifying}, Maven~\cite{prana2021out, gkortzis2021software, huang2022characterizing}, PyPI\cite{ruohonen2021large, alfadel2023empirical, prana2021out} and RubyGems~\cite{zerouali2022impact, prana2021out}.
+To cope with vulnerable dependencies, various software composition analysis tools have been proposed \cite{xu2022insight, ponta2018beyond, liu2022demystifying, huang2022characterizing}.
 Besides, several advances have been made on detect maliciousness in different stages of software development.
 Goyal et al.~\cite{goyal2018identifying} and Gonzalez et al.~\cite{gonzalez2021anomalicious} proposed to detect malicious commits on GitHub.
 Cao and Dolan-Gavitt~\cite{cao2022fork} tried to identify malware in GitHub forks.
 Lamb and Zacchiroli~\cite{lamb2021reproducible} and Wheeler \cite{wheeler2005countering} attempted to avoid the injection of maliciousness in compilation by ensuring reproducible builds.